naamhaiabdullah/compressioweb/README.md

 ```
 It receives all parameters in a POST request at https://api.example.com/compress.
 You can choose maximum 10 images at a time.
-Total image can't be larger than 50MB.
+Total image size can't be larger than 50MB.
 Send image with 'inImgs' key through POST request.
 ```